 If staying here for more than a Van Thorens ski weekend, I would also recommend going for the 3 Valley lift card if you do not want to go in the same slopes every day!
 The ski system is huge even though a simple Val Thorens ski weekend is perfect.

-Why not combine some days in the slopes with beautiful Geneva?
-Find the full Geneva City Guide below!
+- Why not combine some days in the slopes with beautiful Geneva?
+GET YOUR GUIDE offers incredible tours for those looking to get to know this thriving Swiss metropolis.
+Find incredible tours for the city HERE, and check out the full Geneva City Guide below!

 Did you like this Van Thorens ski guide and want to share it with others?
 Find some pins for a Val Thorens ski weekend, below!